andreivisan/arc2cracked/5.Rust/README_REFRESHER_WITH_CHAT_GPT.md

 > **Real-world mental model**
 >
 > You own a GP.
-Letting a friend
+Letting a friend look at it is &GPU.
+Letting them tinker is an
+> &mut GPU, but only one tinkerer at a time.